DataDog/stratus-red-team/README.md

 ### Pre-built binaries

-For Linux / Windows / Mac OS: download one of the [pre-built binaries](https://github.com/datadog/stratus-red-team/releases).
+For Linux, Windows, and macOS: download one of the [pre-built binaries](https://github.com/datadog/stratus-red-team/releases).

 ### Docker